 In the fall of 2020, Google rolled out Google Analytics 4 (GA4), the latest iteration of the Google Analytics platform.
 GA4 replaces Universal Analytics (UA) as the default for digital analytics measurement in GA.
 But there are a lot of questions yet to be answered.
 As we’re now fully into 2021, this guide answers some of those questions about Google Analytics 4 vs Universal Analytics.
 If you’re looking for detailed instructions on how to set up GA4 you can find that at the end of this guide.

 What is GA4?

 Google Analytics has evolved a great deal since it was first acquired by Google in 2005.
-At that time, Google purchased a product called “Urchin Analytics” (this is where UTM parameters or Urchin Tracking Modules come from) and it became the classic version of Google Analytics in 2008.
+At that time, Google purchased a product called “Urchin Analytics” (this is where UTM parameters or Urchin Tracking Modules come from) and it became the classic version of Google Analytics.

 Ok, So What is a Property?